-Certificate programs in film, television and theatre acting are prevalent and offer students an experience similar to an acting diploma program.
-Participants will typically gain experience acting in front of cameras and in live performances.
-Many programs help students prepare professional resumes and actor reels and may provide introductions to industry professionals.
+Certificate programs in film, television and theatre acting offer students experience acting in front of cameras and in live performances.
+Many programs help students prepare professional resumes and actor reels, and may provide introductions to industry professionals.
 The duration of these programs is often one month.

 Certificate in Film, Television and Theatre Acting